Traditional dish with extra virgin olive oil from the Sierra de Segura, Andalusia

 5. Emulsify with olive oil

-Gradually add the extra virgin olive oil while stirring continuously in a clockwise direction.
-This will create a perfectly bound texture – in Jaén, they say it's "bien atao."
-We used an immersion blender to achieve a nice, smooth texture.
+Add the extra virgin olive oil little by little while continuing to stir in one direction (clockwise).
+This will give you a perfectly bound structure – in Jaén, they say it's "bien atao".
+We used an immersion blender to achieve a nice smooth texture.

 Serve the Ajoatao as a tapa on toasted bread or as a side dish with grilled meat.
 We ate this with Rabo de Toro .